mackenzie1/mackenzie1.github.io/README.md

 This repository contains my portfolio!
 You can click [here](https://mackenzie1.github.io/mackenzie1/) or use [https://mackenzie1.github.io/mackenzie1/](https://mackenzie1.github.io/mackenzie1/) to view this information in an aesthetically pleasing format.
 I will be posting my projects coming soon.

 Cory House-
 > Code is like humor.
-When you have to explain it, it’s bad.
 > When you have to explain it, it’s bad.